GA-CyberWorkforceAcademy/Wireshark/Exercise_1.md

 2. You can start by right clicking on any TCP packet in the top viewing windows and clicking “Conversation filter” -\> “TCP”.

+3. More

+4. More

+5. Packet contents in Wireshark provide amazing details that are useful